 - reorganisation of the training for mediators and introduction of an incentive system for using alternative dispute resolution methods (e.g. mandatory mediation attempts for specific fields of law)

 - training initiatives for prison officers and probation officers in view of stronger cooperation for a better reintegration of released prisoners.

-The project is mostly run by HR of the Austrian justice system (who are employed by CLC).
-An Austrian long-term expert (who takes leave from his/her job for this purpose) coordinates all project activities on site.
-Specific tasks are delegated to Greek experts.
+The project was mostly run by humand resources of the Austrian justice system (who were employed by CLC).
+An Austrian long-term expert (who took leave from his job for this purpose) coordinated all project activities on site.
+Specific tasks were delegated to Greek experts.

 The project started in September 2015; Phase I was successfully concluded in March 2017, Phase II in October 2018.
 In close and friendly cooperation with the cabinet of the Greek Ministry of Justice, Transparency and Human Rights noticeable improvements were made in the areas listed above.
-Georg Stawa (BMVRDJ) is the project leader and Günther Walchshofer is the long-term expert on site.
+Georg Stawa (BMVRDJ) was the project leader and Günther Walchshofer was the long-term expert on site.

-The cooperation, which all participating parties considered fruitful, was continued with the current Phase III at the request of the Greek partners.
-The project term will end in February 2020.
+The cooperation, which all participating parties considered fruitful, was continued with Phase III at the request of the Greek partners.
+The project term ended in February 2020.